RonAaron61/EIT-Microcontroller/README.md

 ## Programs

 The program is divided into 2 parts, for the microcontroller to get the data, and to process the data into an image.
-For the microcontroller, I use the basic Arduino/C++ language but I also build the Micropython version simply because I just want to learn Micropython (so there are two versions of the microcontroller programs), and for the image reconstruction, I use the PyEIT library for Python.
+For the microcontroller, I use the basic Arduino/C++ language but I also build the Micropython version simply because I just want to learn Micropython (so there are two versions of the microcontroller programs) for now only the Arduino program that can be connected to the python program directly, and for the image reconstruction, I use the PyEIT library for Python.

 ### Arduino language
 The library that I use: